 On August 4, 2020, Beirut was destroyed because of the explosion of 2700 tons of Ammonium Nitrate, that were stocked in its port.
 The impact of the catastrophe is huge and the material damages it caused are disastrous.
 Beirut was left in ashes.

 More than 200 were killed during the blast, more than 7000 were injured and dozens were lost.
 Hundreds of thousands were left without a roof over their heads.

 This devastation coincided with the economic, political, and health crises that are ravaging our country, especially with the daily plunge of covid19 cases.

-Our target is to restore and rebuild up to 50 houses that was destroyed or damaged by this explosion, and the number will certainly increase.
+Our target is to restore and rebuild up to 50 houses that were destroyed or damaged by this explosion.